awaken1988/tools_and_snippets/README.md

 # Helper Scripts

 ## arch_install.sh
 This script can be run from a archlinux install live cd.
 It creates a fully encrypted linux installation on UEFI Systems.
-All the files in /boot are also encrypted
+All the files in /boot are also encrypted.
 The script will ask for the corresponding block devices.
 If the script finished without errors you have a fully encrypted system

 Prerequisites: